jsbien/tmp/utilities_specification.md

 Every file has a time stamp as its last line.

 List and count the file names of the logs which have the modification time later than the creation time stamp.
+The list should be sorted alphabetically.

 At the end of the run print the total number of the files.